Poitiers: Antiquity

-Poitiers was founded by the Celtic tribe of the Pictones and was known as the oppidum Lemonum before Roman influence.
+Poitiers was founded by the Celtic tribe of the Pictones and was known as the Oppidum Lemonum before Roman influence.
 The name is said to have come from the Celtic word for elm, Lemo.
-After Roman influence took over, the town became known as Pictavium, or later "Pictavis", after the original Pictones inhabitants themselves.
+But after, the Pax Romana settled, the town became known as Pictavium, or later "Pictavis", after the original Pictones inhabitants themselves.

-There is a rich history of archeological finds from the Roman era in Poitiers.
-In fact until 1857 Poitiers hosted the ruins of a vast Roman amphitheatre, which was larger than that of Nîmes.
-Remains of Roman baths, built in the 1st century and demolished in the 3rd century, were uncovered in 1877.
+The Pictavis Period has provided the city with a rich wealth of archeological finds from the Roman-era in Poitiers.
+In fact until 1857, Poitiers hosted the ruins of a vast Roman Amphitheatre, which was larger than the Amphitheater of Nîmes.
+Furthermore, Roman baths, or Thermæ built in the 1st century and demolished in the 3rd century, were uncovered after the Amphitheater in 1877.